 No one wants to work on a messy counter.
 With a removable, washable drip collector, you’re sure to keep the brew space tidy and stain-free.
 Your package includes o steam espresso machine, a filter and funnel, a spoon, a carafe, and a manual.
 The Sowtech espresso machine also comes with a lifetime warranty, quick refund, or a free replacement.

-What we liked: The compact design makes it portable and easy to handle.
+What are its best features?
+The compact design makes it portable and easy to handle.
 It also stores easily in small spaces.

-What could be better: It has a chemical smell when first using it.
+What could be improved?
+It has a chemical smell when first using it.
 Your coffee might take the smell for a while.
 Don’t worry.
 The smell goes away after some time.

 The Lattissima one is simple and easy to operate the single-serve system.
 You can brew different single-serve coffee cup sizes at the touch of a button, depending on your coffee needs.
 Simply fill the milk jug and let the machine froth directly into your coffee drink for the perfect coffee and milk drink.
 Lattissima One fits perfectly in any kitchen thanks to its compact premium design.
 Besides, the chromed lever and subtle gloss and matte line patterns will give a modern touch to an otherwise dull kitchen counter.